Opeyemi Disu · SM·001

 Schooling

-• Massachusetts Institute of Technology — Certificate, Building AI Products & Services (2024)
+• Massachusetts Institute of Technology, Certificate in Building AI Products & Services (2024)

 End of Side A